ezsystems/commerce-documentation/docs/api/helper_services/country_service.md

 - `$locale = null`

 It returns an array of country codes and names.
-The country name is translated for required `Locale $locale`.
+The country names are translated for required `Locale $locale`.
 If `$locale` is not set, current Locale is used.
 This function can be customized depending on the given `$formTypeNam`e, e.g.:

 ```